Tulane Essay Guide: 2024-2025

 How important are Tulane’s supplemental essays?

-You should approach each of the three Tulane supplemental essays with thought and care.
-In your response to each Tulane essay prompt, you have an opportunity to highlight different aspects of your Tulane application.
-Consider each Tulane essay as another one of the Tulane application requirements.
+Students should approach Tulane supplemental essays with thought and care.
+In your response to the Tulane essay prompt, you have an opportunity to highlight different aspects of your Tulane application.
+Consider the Tulane essay as another one of the Tulane application requirements.

 There are several key elements of your application that you must submit in addition to your Tulane supplemental essays in order to meet the Tulane application requirements.
 Read the complete checklist to make sure you have everything you need.
 You’ll notice that Tulane admissions has gone test optional another year.
 This makes your essays even more important.
 While many students will have impressive test scores, GPAs, etc., you should use your Tulane essays to help you stand out from the pack.